Alfajor Recipe

 Alfajor Cookies

-- Sift the cornstarch, flour, baking powder, and salt together.
+- Sift or whisk the cornstarch, flour, baking powder, and salt together.
 Set aside.

 - In the bowl of an electric mixer, beat the butter at medium high speed for 1 minute.

-- Add granulated sugar.
-Beat for another 1-2 minutes until very fluffy and light in color.
+- Add the granulated sugar and beat for another 2 minutes until very fluffy and light in color.

-- Add egg yolks one at a time, and mix until combined before adding the next one.
+- Add egg yolks one at a time, incorporating fully before adding the next one.

-- Add dry ingredients and mix until you form a dough.
+- Add the dry ingredients and mix until you form a dough.
+Finish mixing with a spatula to prevent over mixing.

-- Dough should be soft and not too sticky.
+- The dough should be soft and not too sticky.

-- Wrap it in plastic or place it in a ziplock bag and chill it in the fridge for at least 3 hours.
+- Wrap it in plastic or place it in a ziplock bag and chill it in the fridge for at least 3 hours, and up to 3 days.

 - Pre-heat the oven to 350F.

-- Roll it out until about 1/4 thick over a floured surface.
+- Roll each piece out until about 1/4-inch thick over a lightly floured surface.

-- Dough might be breaking up, simply patch it back together by patting it down with your fingers.
+- If the dough breaks up, simply patch it back together by patting it down with your fingers.

-- Place cookies on a baking sheet lined with parchment paper or silicone mat.
+- Place the cookies on a baking sheet lined with parchment paper or silicone mat.

 - Bake for 12-15 minutes.
-Cookies should look set, but not too browned.
+The cookies should look set, but not too browned.

-- Let them cool down all the way before filling with the dulce de leche.
-I placed my dulce de leche in a piping bag to make it easier to fill the cookies.
+- Let the cookies cool down all the way before filling with the dulce de leche.
+I placed my dulce de leche in a piping bag to make it easier to fill them.

 Storage